pretix/pretix-docs/docs/guides/seating.md

 In order to create a new seating plan, navigate to :navpath:Your organizer → :i-seat: Seating plans: and click the :btn-icon:fa3-plus: Create a new seating plan: button.

-On the next page, click the :btn-icon:fa3-external-link: Go to editor: button.
+On the next page, click the :btn-icon:fa3-upload: Upload layout: button.
-This takes you to the seating plan editor at https://seats.pretix.eu/.
+Select the JSON file you created and downloaded in the previous step.
+This fills the "Layout" field with the contents of the file.

+Enter a name for the seating plan in the "Name" field and click the :btn:Save: button.
+You will land on a page titled "Seating plans", displaying a button for creating another new seating plan, and a list including the plan you just created.

 ## Troubleshooting